Arvtesh/UnityFx.Async/README.md

 That said promises are still not an ideal solution (at least for C#).
 They require quite a lot of filler code and rely heavily on delegate usage.

 ### Asynchronous programming with async and await
 C# 5.0/.NET 4.5 introduced a new appoach to asynchronous programming.
-By using `async` and `await` one can write an asynchronous methods almost as synchronous methods.
+By using `async` and `await` one can write asynchronous methods almost as synchronous methods.
 The following example shows implementation of the callback hell method with this technique:
 ```csharp
 try
 {